GUEST TICKET CONTRACT

 Where a carrier or hotel would not be obliged to make any payment to you under any applicable international convention, regulation or in accordance with applicable law in respect of a claim or part of the claim, we similarly are not obliged to make a payment to you for that claim or part of the claim.
 When making any payment, we are entitled to deduct any money which you have received or are entitled to receive from the transport provider or hotelier for the complaint or claim in question.

 - Norwegian and the guest hereby agree there is no warranty, whether express or implied, as to the fitness, seaworthiness, or condition of the vessel or any person on board, or any food, drink, medicine, or provisions supplied on board the vessel.
-The guest acknowledges that Norwegian is not an insurer of his or her safety during the course of the voyage, and the guest agrees that Norwegian shall not be liable in any circumstances for any incident or injury arising from events occurring outside of the guest areas of the vessel or outside of the vessel itself, outbreaks of communicable disease, including but not limited to those events occurring ashore (including shore excursions), on tenders not owned or operated by Norwegian, on or resulting from equipment not a part of the vessel, or upon docks and/or piers, or involving persons employed on board the vessel acting outside the course and scope of employment.
+The guest acknowledges that Norwegian is not an insurer of his or her safety during the course of the voyage, and the guest agrees that Norwegian shall not be liable in any circumstances for any incident or injury arising from events occurring outside of the guest areas of the vessel or outside of the vessel itself, including but not limited to those events occurring ashore (including shore excursions), on tenders not owned or operated by Norwegian, on or resulting from equipment not a part of the vessel, or upon docks and/or piers, or involving persons employed on board the vessel acting outside the course and scope of employment or involving the spread or outbreak of disease(s).

 - Norwegian disclaims all liability to the guest for damages for emotional distress, mental suffering or psychological injury of any kind not resulting from a physical injury to that guest, nor from that guest having been at risk of actual physical injury.